-Arthritis is a common disease that involves inflation of the joints.
-There are more than 100 types of arthritis that can affect people of all ages, particularly older people, but the most common are osteoarthritis, rheumatoid arthritis and juvenile arthritis.
+Arthritis is a disease that causes joint inflammation.
+There are more than 100 types of arthritis that can affect people of all ages, particularly the elderly.
+The most common types of arthritis are osteoarthritis, rheumatoid arthritis, and juvenile arthritis.

-Osteoarthritis is a degenerative joint disease that involves the breakdown of cartilage, causing stiffness, pain and loss of movement in the joint from bones rubbing together.
+Osteoarthritis is a degenerative joint disease where cartilage breaks down causing stiffness, pain, and loss of movement.

-With rheumatoid arthritis, the lining of the joints become inflamed, leaving the patient with loss of function, constant pain and long term joint damage.
+Rheumatoid arthritis causes joints to become inflamed, leaving the patient with loss of function, constant discomfort and long term joint damage.

 Juvenile arthritis is any form of the disease that affects people under the age of 18.
-The most common type is juvenile idiopathic arthritis which involves the swelling of joints for six weeks or more.
+The most common type of juvenile arthritis is idiopathic arthritis where the joints swell for six weeks or longer.

-The damage cannot be reversed, but there are treatment options to reduce pain, improve function and prevent further damage.
-Acetaminophen, ibuprofen, naproxen, aspirin and corticosteroids can be prescribed to treat pain and reduce inflammation.
-Surgery, such as hip or knee replacements can be another treatment, but they require physical therapy in the recovery period.
+The damage caused by arthritis cannot be reversed, but there are treatment options to reduce pain, improve function and prevent further damage.
+Acetaminophen, ibuprofen, naproxen, aspirin and corticosteroids can be prescribed to treat arthritis pain and reduce inflammation.
+Surgery, such as hip or knee replacements is another treatment.

-Lifestyle changes are the best treatment for arthritis.
-Exercise reduces stiffness, pain and fatigue, while improving bone and muscle strength.
+Exercise can reduce stiffness, pain and fatigue, while improving bone and muscle strength.
 Low-impact aerobic activities, strength training and range of motion exercises are often suggested, while water, heat, ice and massage therapies can also help.

-Even with medical treatment, arthritis can progress to the point where it makes activities of daily living more difficult.
-A homecare professional can assist with tasks such as bathing, dressing or homemaking, if they become too difficult for the patient.
+Even with medical treatment, arthritis can progress to the point where it makes the activities of daily living more difficult.
+A homecare professional can assist patients with tasks including bathing, dressing or homemaking.